Attack on Titan Season 2 Overview:

-Continuing on from season 1 after the fight with Annie, the scouts are trying to investigate when reports of titans inside the walls come in.
+Continuing on from season 1 after the fight with Annie, Attack on Titan Season 2 sees the scouts trying to investigate when reports of titans inside the walls come in.
 Then we spend a lot of time running around and screaming.
-It is attack on titan afterall.
-I reviewed individual episodes of this while it was airing so if you are interested in my thoughts on the episodes click here.
+It is attack on titan after all.

 Before I get into the positives, of which there are many given despite my complaints I’m still watching this show and still actually hopeful season 3 will come out next year as announced, I am going to go through my major issues with this season.

-So now that it sounds like I hate the show, I’m going to turn this around and tell you why you should probably watch this season anyway (if you haven’t already).
+So now that it sounds like I hate the show, I’m going to turn this around and tell you why you should probably watch Attack on Titan Season 2 anyway (if you haven’t already).

 The music also remains on point.
 It took nearly half the season before the theme song grew on me but it certainly did and while I still don’t understand the point of some of the visuals in that opening, I actually began looking forward to it as it framed the episode nicely.
 However, it is the music and sound-effects throughout the episodes that will really just drag you in.
 They aren’t intrusive but rather add to an immersive viewing experience.
 The show also makes fairly affective use of silence in the final episode which was a pretty excellent choice.